 By the time Malcolm was a teenager, he made his way to New York City.
 He worked as a waiter for a period at the famous Small’s Paradise Club in Harlem.
 But he soon became a middleman for drugs, prostitution and other kinds of illegal activity.

 In 1946, he and his closest friend Malcolm “Shorty” Jarvis moved to Boston.
-They were both arrested and convicted for burglary shortly after.
+They were both arrested and convicted for burglary soon after.
 Malcolm was sentenced to 10 years in prison.

 The Nation of Islam

-It was in prison where Malcolm began to become political.
-He became acquainted with the Nation of Islam, led by Elijah Muhammad.
+It was in prison where Malcolm became political and acquainted with the NOI, led by Elijah Muhammad.
 Malcolm was attracted to the Muslim organization because it addressed the plight of racism and called for the right of African American people to have their own state.

 Malcolm converted to Islam.
 Upon his release from prison in 1952, he became a devoted member of the NOI.
 It was at this point that he chose to repudiate his family name Little and instead use “X.” He considered the use of European names part of the legacy of chattel slavery.
 Black people were given the names of their slave masters to establish property ownership.